 The condition of pathological phimosis is also recognised.
 This usually results from episodes of foreskin infection (balanoposthitis).
 A vicious cycle is set up in which repeated attacks of infection lead to scarring which results in further infections.

-- The majority of boys will have a retractile foreskin by 10 years of age and 95% by 16-17 years of age.
-Phimosis can subsequently occur at any age.
+- The majority of boys will have a retractile foreskin by 10 years of age and nearly all will have a retractile foreskin by 16-17 years of age.
+Phimosis can occur at any age.

-- Phimosis results when the prepuce is tight and is unable to be pulled forward over the glans.
+- Phimosis results when the prepuce is tight and is unable to be pulled back over the glans.
 This is often the result of chronic infection caused by poor hygiene.

 - Poor hygiene and enthusiastic attempts to correct congenital phimosis increase the risk of developing pathological phimosis.